grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-By the way, the `Level1` and `Level2` differed only by the castles, so we can now use a single class and call it e.g. `TimedLevel` (because it is considered passed when we defend our castle for a specific period of time).
+By the way, the `Level1` and `Level2` differed only by the castles and this difference is no more, so we can make them a single class and call it e.g. `TimedLevel` (because it is considered passed when we defend our castle for a specific period of time).
 Now, we have:

 {lang="csharp"}
 ~~~